bwpowell/fundraiser/README.md

 - $84: A repeat of last year, the solo three and fringe
 - $100: The solo three with no fringe
 - $1,000: I will contribute $500 to each fundraiser
-- $2,000: Hair clipped then head shaven
+- $2,000: Hair clipped then head shaven (excluding my contribution)